 Our objective at Ministerial Care is not to judge or to figure out who deserves something.
 Our objective is to lift the fallen, restore the broken, and to heal the hurting.
 Here is a brief overview of how we hope to accomplish this:

 If at all possible, clients are encouraged to visit us here in Cleveland, Tennessee for a time of rest and counseling.
-Couples can stay in the Fulbright Sabbatical House while they are here, so the costs are minimized to basic travel expenses.
+Lodging assistance for those who need it is available through Ministerial Care, as a way to ease any financial stresses related to seeking help.
 Guests usually stay for a couple of days and take part in counseling intensives here at CMC during their visit.
 Some couples visit more than once during restoration, and we are always eager to do these valuable face-to-face sessions.
 Clients that take part in a couple of hours of counseling before and after lunch, essentially receive several weeks’ of counseling sessions.
 Intensives can be very impactful, especially if done early in the process where a solid framework can be established.

 Participants in the program are contacted periodically for the duration of their process, sometimes for counseling and sometimes simply to maintain a connection with the clients, but we are always available and willing to respond to needs as they present themselves.
 At times, we have communicated with clients almost daily, while at other times clients are just fine with the typical contacts we make.
 Ultimately, the frequency and intensity of these contacts is based on the client’s needs.
 Participants are also asked to establish consistent contact with the Mentoring Pastor that is helping them.
 Since the mentor becomes the client’s pastor during the process, these contacts should be simple to achieve.
 Furthermore, this relationship serves a critical function in that it promotes a healthy connection between the client and the church and provides for spiritual support.